 In Section~\ref{app2-sec}, we develop a more involved application to independent transversals.
-Given a graph $G$ along with a partition of its vertices into classes of size $b$, an \emph{independent transversal (IT)} is an independent set of $G$ which contains exactly one vertex from each class.
+Given a graph $G$ along with a partition of its vertices into blocks of size $b$, an \emph{independent transversal (IT)} is an independent set of $G$ which contains exactly one vertex from each block.
 These objects have a long line of research, from both combinatorial and algorithmic points of view.
-The parallel MT algorithm can find an IT, under the condition $b \geq (4+\eps) \Delta(G)$ (see also \cite{harris-llll-seq} for a slightly better bound).
+The parallel MT algorithm can find an IT, under the condition $b \geq (4+\eps) \Delta(G)$.
 A randomized sequential algorithm of Graf, Harris, \& Haxell \cite{it3} applies under the nearly-optimal bound $b \geq (2+\eps) \Delta(G)$.

-Many applications need a \emph{weighted} IT.
-Specifically, given some vertex weighting $w: V \rightarrow [0,\infty)$, we want to find an IT $I$ maximizing $w(I) = \sum_{v \in I} w(v)$.
-This can be useful even for combinatorial problems which do not overtly involve vertex weights; for instance, this is critical for strong coloring (which we describe next).
-The randomized algorithm of \cite{it3}, building on non-constructive results of Aharoni, Berger, \& Ziv \cite{aharoni}, gives an IT $I$ with $w(I) \geq w(V)/b$.
-The MT algorithm also yields a slightly weaker bound of $w(I) \geq \Omega(w(V)/b)$ \cite{harris-partial}.

-Using our derandomization of the MT-distribution, along with a few other constructions, we completely derandomize these algorithms.
-Specifically, we get the following results: \begin{theorem}[Simplified] Let $\eps > 0$ be any fixed constant, and let $G$ be a graph with a vertex partition of common block-size $b$.
+Many combinatorial applications need a \emph{weighted} IT.
+Specifically, given some vertex weighting $w: V \rightarrow \mathbb R$, we want to find an IT $I$ maximizing $w(I) = \sum_{v \in I} w(v)$.
+This variant is also covered by the algorithm of \cite{it3}.
+For instance, this is critical for strong coloring (which we describe next).
+Using our derandomization of the MT-distribution, along with a few other constructions, we show the following results: \begin{theorem} Let $\eps > 0$ be an arbitrary constant, and let $G$ be a graph of maximum degree $\Delta$ with vertices partitioned into blocks of size $b$.

-\begin{enumerate} \item If $b \geq (2+\eps) \Delta(G)$, there is a deterministic poly-time algorithm to find an independent transversal $I$ of $G$ which additionally satisfies $w(I) \geq w(V)/b$. \item If $b \geq (4+\eps) \Delta(G)$, there is an $NC^2$ algorithm to find an independent transversal $I$ of $G$ which additionally satisfies $w(I) \geq \Omega(w(V)/b)$. \end{enumerate} \end{theorem}
+\begin{enumerate} \item If $b \geq (2+\eps) \Delta$, there is a deterministic poly-time algorithm to find an independent transversal $I$ of $G$ which additionally satisfies $w(I) \geq w(V)/b$. \item If $b \geq (4+\eps) \Delta$, there is an $NC^2$ algorithm to find an independent transversal $I$ of $G$ which additionally satisfies $w(I) \geq \Omega(w(V)/b)$. \end{enumerate} \end{theorem}